 (2) In this section —

-“approved lending institution” means an institution, body or person that is approved in writing by the Minister for the purposes of this section;
+approved lending institution means an institution, body or person that is approved in writing by the Minister for the purposes of this section;

-“approved person” means an eligible person approved in writing by the Authority for the purposes of this section.
+approved person means an eligible person approved in writing by the Authority for the purposes of this section.

 [Section 47 amended by No. 28 of 2006 s.
 332.]